openspending/community.openspending.org/blog/_posts/2012-06-11-upload-videos.md

 status: publish
 ---

-# Video Instruction Guide - Loading Data Into OpenSpending

 Recently, the OpenSpending team have been working on a project to visualise financial data in Cameroon.
-One of the aims of the project is to create a platform which is sustainable for years to come and that means, that it needs to be easy to load and maintain datasets into OpenSpending.
+One of the aims of the project is to create a platform which is sustainable for years to come and that means that it needs to be really easy to load and maintain datasets into OpenSpending.

 So... we've created some screencasts about how to load data into OpenSpending.
 Please do take a look and try it out for yourself and let us know if anything needs to be clearer!

+Once you've got your data into the [OpenSpending data format](http://openspending.org/help/data-cleansing.html) you're ready to load.

 ## Preparing your dataset information